0xB10C/b10g/_posts/2019-08-03-The-incomplete-history-of-Bitcoin-development.md

 Over the past ten years, the Bitcoin development culture has changed a lot.
 Moving from being very centralized around Satoshi to being more decentralized with more than a [thousand GitHub contributors in 2018](https://twitter.com/_jonasschnelli_/status/1080713877355081729).
 It has gotten clear that very high standards for code review, code quality, and security are needed.
+These standards are followed and constantly improved.
 {: .text-justify}

 I think to fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
 There is a timeline with more events attached below.
-Some further reading could be [The Tao Of Bitcoin Development](https://medium.com/@bergealex4/the-tao-of-bitcoin-development-ff093c6155cd) written by [Alex B.](https://twitter.com/bergealex4), [The Bitcoin Core Merge Process](https://medium.com/@elombrozo/the-bitcoin-core-merge-process-74687a09d81d) written by [Eric Lombrozo](https://twitter.com/eric_lombrozo) or [Who Controls Bitcoin Core?](https://blog.lopp.net/who-controls-bitcoin-core-/) written by [Jameson Lopp](https://twitter.com/lopp).
+Some further reading could be [The Tao Of Bitcoin Development](https://medium.com/@bergealex4/the-tao-of-bitcoin-development-ff093c6155cd) written by [Alex B.](https://twitter.com/bergealex4), [The Bitcoin Core Merge Process](https://medium.com/@elombrozo/the-bitcoin-core-merge-process-74687a09d81d) written by [Eric Lombrozo](https://twitter.com/eric_lombrozo) or the blog post by [Jameson Lopp](https://twitter.com/lopp): [Who Controls Bitcoin Core?](https://blog.lopp.net/who-controls-bitcoin-core-/)
 {: .text-justify}